Wills & Probate

 “Wills and probate courts weren’t just for the rich and famous (or infamous!), and their records can offer a unique insight into the lives and relative wealth of your forebears.

-Over many years, Moxon researchers have uncovered, deciphered, copied, and transcribed many Moxon-related wills and the results of their labours are provided on the Moxon Research website for Members to research.
+Over many years, Moxon researchers have uncovered, deciphered, copied, and transcribed more than 400 Moxon-related wills and the results of their labours are provided on the Moxon Research website for Members to research.

-Below we present the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.
+As an example, we present below the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.